-We are taking in the sights along Playa El Agua (The Water Beach) in Venezuela that houses a spectacular three-mile stretch of white sands peppered with shady palm trees.
+We are taking in the sights along the spectacular three-mile stretch of white sands of Venezuela’s Playa El Agua (The Water Beach).

 As a child, Bonvecchio possessed an uncanny skill for clothing design and she made clothes for her friends and sisters.
 She later studied fashion design at Las Mercedes Design Institute in Caracas, Venezuela.

 Although she pursued a career in fashion design, something did not feel quite right about the career move.
 During this same period, she was a new mother going through a difficult divorce.